Sander-Mirck/Sander-Mirck/README.md

 - 🔭 I’m currently working on automating and expanding my home lab.
-- 🌱 I’m currently learning Ansible and git.
+- 🌱 I’m currently learning Ansible.
 - 👯 I’m looking to collaborate on open-source projects related to homelabbing and infrastructure as code.